ckeditor/ckeditor5/docs/builds/guides/integration/csp.md

 	* Allows the {@link features/image-upload editor upload features} to use [`XMLHttpReqests`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) (AJAX) to upload files to the server, for instance, when an image is pasted or dropped into the editor content.
 The `'self`' value ensures the requests remain within the same host.
 	* Allows {@link builds/guides/integration/saving-data#autosave-feature auto–saving editor data} using `XMLHttpRequest`.

-	**Note**: To use {@link features/ckfinder CKFinder} hosted from another domain, make sure the domain is also included in the directive value.

 	**Note**: To use [CKEditor Cloud Services](https://ckeditor.com/ckeditor-cloud-services/), include the `http://*.cke-cs.com` domain in the `connect-src` directive, for instance, `connect-src 'self' http://*.cke-cs.com`.
 * `script-src 'self'`: allows the execution of JavaScript from the current host only and can be applied only if the CKEditor 5 script file (`<script src="[ckeditor-build-path]/ckeditor.js"></script>`) is also served from that host.

     **Note**: If CKEditor 5 is served from another host, for instance, the {@link builds/guides/integration/installation#cdn official CDN}, make sure the value of `script-src` includes that host (`script-src 'self' https://cdn.ckeditor.com`).

-	**Note**: To use {@link features/ckfinder CKFinder}, you may need to extend the directive value with `'unsafe-inline' 'unsafe-eval'`.

-    **Note**: To use {@link features/ckfinder CKFinder} hosted from another domain, make sure the domain is also included in the directive value.
 * `img-src * data:`
 	* The `*` directive value allows images in the editor content to come from any hosts.
 	* The `data:` value allows: